 First unveiled at SIHH 2011 earlier this month, the automatic IWC Portofino Dual Time (Ref.
-IW361004) will be presented in a number of versions, but it looks the best in a combination of 18-karat rose gold and black.
+IW361004) will be presented in many versions, but it looks the best in a combination of 18-karat rose gold and black.

 As we have already reported, this year the Swiss watchmaker is going to put much effort into the promotion of its entry-level Portofino line of timepieces.

-Besides the IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
-5101) that we have briefly reviewed last week, the company will also start selling a number of other watches, including a gorgeous IWC Portofino Dual Time.
+Besides the Portofino Eight Days 59210 (Ref.
+5101) that we have briefly reviewed last week, the company will also start selling a number of other models, including this gorgeous Portofino Dual Time.

-Available both in rose gold and stainless steel, the watch will be presented in a larger case measuring 45.00 mm in diameter and only 12.00 millimeters thick.
+Available both in rose gold and stainless steel, the Portofino will be presented in a larger case measuring 45.00 mm in diameter and only 12.00 millimeters thick.

 The timekeeper with GMT functionality will be powered by IWC’s new Caliber 64710 automatic movement.
 There is still not enough info regarding this engine, but it is known that it will offer an impressive power reserve of 72 hours (3 days) and will be built on 29 rubies.

-After an unstoppable torrent of low-end watches powered by tried-and-true, but oh-so-boring ETA workhorses, the new Portofino line, which is animated by in-house calibers, looks like a breath of fresh air.
+After an unstoppable torrent of lower-end models powered by tried-and-true, but oh-so-boring ETA workhorses, the new Portofino line, which is animated by in-house calibers, looks like a breath of fresh air.

 Since the watch comes in an oversized case, reminding us about the times when plenty of Swiss timekeepers was powered by movements outsourced from pocket watches, there is a lot of real estate on the Portofino’s black dial.

 IWC used the available square inches wisely, not overwhelming future customers with too much information.

 There are only two sub-dials on the dial: a 24-hour GMT indicator at 12 o’clock and a subsidiary seconds counter at 6 o’clock.

 The small corporate logo is perfectly counterbalanced with a small date aperture at 3 o’clock and the thin, long leaf-shaped hour and minute hands look especially elegant together with long hour indexes made of rose gold.